castorini/pyserini/docs/working-with-cord19.md

 In the desktop app create a new project and add a database (create local graph).
 Give it any name and password and use Neo4j version `4.0.4`.
 The click "start" to start running database locally.

-Once you have the [Pyserini development environment](https://github.com/castorini/pyserini#development-installation) setup run the `extract_citation_graph.py` script in the root of the pyserini project.
+Once you have the [Pyserini development environment](https://github.com/castorini/pyserini#development-installation) setup run the `extract_citation_graph.py` script.
 For example:
 ```
-python extract_citation_graph.py --path path/to/cord19
+python scripts/cord19/extract_citation_graph.py --path path/to/cord19
 ```

 Due to security reasons Neo4j only allows Cypher queries to acess files in certain directories.
-Move the generated csv files, `node.csv` and `edge.csv` to the import directory of Neo4j.
+Move the generated csv files, `edges.csv` to the import directory of Neo4j.
 Follow [this guide](https://neo4j.com/docs/operations-manual/current/configuration/file-locations/) to find the import directory on your machine.

 To load the csv files into Neo4j run the following Cypher queries in the Neo4j Browser.